 10. Don’t Give Up

-What "rule" did you break in your writing journey?
-What ones did you ignore?
+What rules do you break in your writing journey?

 Planning Your Novel: Ideas and Structure, a series of self-guided workshops that help you turn your idea into a novel.
 It's also a great guide for revisions!

 Janice Hardy is the founder of Fiction University, and the author of the teen fantasy trilogy The Healing Wars, where she tapped into her own dark side to create a world where healing was dangerous, and those with the best intentions often made the worst choices.
 Her novels include The Shifter, (Picked as one of the 10 Books All Young Georgians Should Read, 2014) Blue Fire, and Darkfall from Balzer+Bray/Harper Collins.
 The first book in her Foundations of Fiction series, Planning Your Novel: Ideas and Structure is out now.